Women’s Empowerment and

 Are looking to develop your skills and progress your leadership career?

-• working in Australia or New Zealand Aotearoa and
+- working in Australia or Aotearoa New Zealand

 Protégés will be matched with an advisor in their field of interest.
 The advisor will combine the skills of mentoring, coaching and sponsorship to help the protégé achieve their career goals.